mintlayer/mintlayer-core/wasm-wrappers/WASM-API.md

 Note that this function is used for verifying messages related to spending, such as transaction input witness.

+### Function: `sign_challenge`

+Given a message and a private key, create and sign a challenge with the given private key This kind of signature is to be used when signing challenges.

+### Function: `verify_challenge`

+Given a signed challenge, an address and a message.
+Verify that the signature is produced by signing the message with the private key that derived the given public key.
+Note that this function is used for verifying messages related challenges.

 ### Function: `encode_output_transfer`

 Given a destination address, an amount and a network type (mainnet, testnet, etc), this function